 Why a Case?

-There are only 3 wood other woodcarvers on the Island that I know of, Hardware stores would no conduct many sales if they were to stock supplies for such a limited market; we have no choice but to order online, and you must stock extras, even tools, because there is no available repair stores or spare parts.
+There are only three other woodcarvers on the island that I know of.
+Hardware stores would not conduct many sales if they were to stock supplies for such a limited market.
+We have no choice but to order online and you must stock extras, even tools, because there is no available repair stores or spare parts.

-The same year that 3M discontinued the manufacturing of the sanding discs, I was fortunate to have a personal dialogue with one of the managers, who were on Island on an incentive trip for 75 of its employees, It so happened that the organizers of the trip had ordered a wooden gift for each person on the trip.
+The same year that 3M discontinued the manufacturing of the sanding discs, I was fortunate to have a personal dialogue with one of the managers who was on island on an incentive trip for 75 of its employees.
+It so happened that the organizers of the trip had ordered a wooden gift for each person on the trip.

-I informed the manager that I was not surprised the sanding discs were discontinuation, the design was poor, the carbon paper discs did not last very long before. the paper discs would be dislodged from the pad, not only being a nuisance but expensive as well.
+I informed the manager that I was not surprised the sanding discs were discontinued.
+The design was poor, the carbon paper discs did not last very long before the paper discs would be dislodged from the pad and, not only being a nuisance but expensive as well.

-The reasons why the disc pads failed was carefully explained, I then tried to introduce my fix, fr some financial compensation, “Too bad she said, we just dismantled the production line.”
+The reasons why the disc pads failed was carefully explained and I then tried to introduce my fix for some financial compensation, “Too bad,” she said, “We just dismantled the production line.”

 1. Sand all reachable surfaces with grit 80 using angle grinders.

-2. Sand all reachable surfaces using grit 150 grit x 5′ sanding paper using hand drill and redesigned 3M disc pads
+2. Sand all reachable surfaces using grit 150 x 5′ sanding paper using hand drill and redesigned 3M disc pads.

 6. All work has a mineral oil finish.
 Keeps the wood natural and does not attract dust, regular rubbing with a sponge or piece of cloth soaked in mineral oil is necessary to keep that fresh look.

-Be sure to visit my art gallery in Anguilla.
+Be sure to visit Devonish Art Gallery in Anguilla!